Hung1610/hoovada/README.md

 - We follow this [structure example](https://github.com/frol/flask-restplus-server-example)
 - Configuration file is at app/settings/config.py, we use environment variables to manage conf in production.
+- For any change in DB, please put the command into sql/

 ### Built with